MLHale/insure-container-sec/milestone_3.md

 apt-get install docker.io
 ```

-Dockerfiles are what are utilized to actually build and create containers with docker.
+Dockerfiles are utilized to build and create containers with docker.
 All of the Dockerfiles for each scenario and container are  extremely similar.
 When built, they all create Ubuntu 16.04 containers, with ssh installed and listening on port 22.
 The root password for each container is "password".
 There are some slight modifications of some Dockerfiles to add certain configurations and files when need.

  ![sampleDockerfile](/Diagrams/sampleDockerfile.png "sampleDockerfile")